Coves and cats: The best things to do in Hydra, Greece

 Where to stay in Hydra

-There’s a good selection of places to stay in Hydra, with a mix of hotels and apartments.
+There’s a good selection of places to stay in Hydra, both hotels and apartments.
 Most are concentrated around the harbour, though hills rise up steeply in all directions so check how far up they are, especially if you have limited mobility as there are lots of steps.

 The Four Seasons Hydra